 What Does a Steel Engineer Do?

 Steel engineers build lasting bridges, keep planes in the air, and make skylines more interesting for everyone.
 Find out more about what a steel engineer does and get details on career outlook and salary for these professionals below.
-Schools offering Engineering & Technology Management degrees can also be found in these popular choices.

 Steel is in everything from our cars to our cutlery.
 Many people don't know, however, that steel is also incredibly complex.
 If you don't know the difference between T-1 steel and A36 steel, you're not alone.
 Knowing that - and using this knowledge to design optimal steel buildings and products - is the responsibility of a steel engineer.

 |On-the-Job Training||Work experience and specialized instruction available|

 |Key Skills||Analytical ability, solid mathematical foundation, problem solving ability, clear verbal and written communication|